iansnyder333/ScholarlyRecommender/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Adding email support on the web app, currently in testing.
+- [ ] Adding email support on the web app ✅
 - [ ] Database to store user configurations, currently zero user data is saved.
 Also would like to improve data locality and cache to improve user experience.
 - [ ] Making it easier to give feedback to suggested papers to improve the system
 - [ ] Improving the overall labeling experience, specifically the pooling process and labeling setup to be more integrated.